 Puppy/Pet Deposit Scam

-Scammers will claim to have newborn puppies or pets and request a deposit in order to secure them.
+Scammers will claim to have newborn puppies or pets and request a deposit to secure them.
 These scammers usually won’t communicate over the phone, post fake photos, and will offer to sell purebred, highly sought-after animals at an extremely low price.
 These scammers may request photos of your credit card/debit card or even prepaid gift card information as proof of payment to them.
 Do not do this!

 Don’t send money to someone you don’t know who is promising to deliver you something at a later date.
 Always verify those you send money to and pay them after you receive that which you purchased.

 Scammers will claim to be someone you know such as a family relative, your long-time friend, or even a colleague/boss at work.
-They will try to convince you that they are in need of financial help and will create a sense of urgency.
+They will try to convince you that they need financial help and will create a sense of urgency.
 More often than not, they will contact you through fake social media accounts, text messages, or even fake company emails.
 They may request your sensitive information such as your payment details and have you send it to them.
 With Fluz, they might tell you to create a Fluz account, buy a gift card, and share with them the gift card's information.
 Don't trust this!
 This is a scam.

 Mystery Shopping Scam

-Mystery shopping is a method used by marketing research companies and organizations that wish to measure the quality of sales and service, job performance, regulatory compliance, or to gather specific information about a market or competitors, including products and services.
+Mystery shopping is a method used by marketing research companies and organizations that wish to measure the quality of sales and service, job performance, and regulatory compliance, or to gather specific information about a market or competitors, including products and services.
 Scammers take advantage of this by impersonating a big company and may ask you to participate to be a "Mystery Shopper".
 In exchange, they will provide you with monetary rewards.
 However, to claim this reward, scammers will ask you for a "deposit" and this may be in the form of prepaid gift cards, your payment information, and even sensitive data.
 Scammers would ask for photos of your payment methods and once they have this, they can use your payment details and make unauthorized charges.

 Cash / Cryptocurrency Flipping Scam

 Scammers will claim to have the ability to “flip” your money, whether it's cash or cryptocurrency.
-They will promise to increase your money if you first send them funds (they sometimes say that this a “deposit fee” or “account verification”).
+They will promise to increase your money if you first send them funds (they sometimes say that this is a “deposit fee” or “account verification”).
 These scammers will take your funds and then never send you anything in return.
 If someone is promising you free money in return for sending them a payment, it is a scam.
 There are no legitimate businesses that flip cash.
 They are all scams.

 Online Marketplace Scam

-Scammers can also reach out to you representing online marketplaces such as eBay, Etsy, Facebook Marketplace, etc. The scammer may claim to promise you goods without providing proof that those goods actually exist.
+Scammers can also reach out to you representing online marketplaces such as eBay, Etsy, Facebook Marketplace, etc. The scammer may claim to promise you goods without providing proof that those goods exist.
 They will ask you to confirm payment before they release the goods to you.
 This may be in the form of requesting your payment information, sensitive & personal information, and even photos of your cards.
 Never share this information with them!
 Most of the time, these marketplaces have guidelines on how to buy & sell items, so we encourage you to follow them.
 Never provide your payment information without actually receiving your goods.

 Cheque Claiming Scam

 Similar to the Payment Claiming Scam, scammers may even go beyond and show you proof of the payment that you "deserve" by sending you photos and even sending you actual cheques. with your name on it.
-However, in return, they ask you to send them a form of payment such as gift card payments, sharing your card's information, etc. Unfortunately, this is a scam because when you try to cash in the cheque, it will bounce off because there's no actual money in them.
+However, in return, they ask you to send them a form of payment such as gift card payments, sharing your card's information, etc. Unfortunately, this is a scam because when you try to cash in the cheque, it will bounce off.
+After all, there's no actual money in them.
 No matter how real these may feel if someone is promising you money in return for sending them a payment, it is a scam.

 Payment Claiming Scam

 Scammers will ask you to “claim” a payment that you “deserve” by sending money to them.
 These payment-claiming attempts are always scams.
 These come in the form of emails, texts, or even phone calls, and these scammers will often say that you have earned a lot of money.
 Sometimes, they create stories such as mentioning that there was an old relative of yours who left you a large amount of money in their will.
-However, to claim this, you would need to share some form of payment method to prove you're actually the right person.
+However, to claim this, you would need to share some form of payment method to prove you're the right person.
 Never send money to another person expecting a larger payment in return.
 Just like with Cash Flipping, if someone is promising you free money in return for sending them a payment, it is a scam.

 There is no such thing as “claiming” a payment by sending money to Fluz.
 Fluz will never request funds from a customer for any reason.